What is Solana crypto?

 The way that Solana deploys software means it is also scalable.
 Its only limit is how far hardware can go.

-Effectively it is the processing power of chips that creates the upper bound for performance .
+Effectively it is the processing power of chips that creates the upper bound for performance.

 As processing power improves following Moore’s law so too will Solana.
-In reality 50,000 transactions per second is more than enough.
+In reality, 50,000 transactions per second is more than enough.

 Solana’s innovation is the way that it validates transactions on the blockchain.

-Like many other blockchains Solana uses a proof of stake model.
+Like many other blockchains, Solana uses a proof-of-stake model.

 Whereas proof of work requires energy, proof of stake requires validators to stake capital in the form of tokens.
-In this instance they stake SOL tokens.
+In this instance, they stake SOL tokens.

-In short, a validator known as a miner stakes tokens and if they try to cheat the system they lose their tokens.
+In short, a validator known as a miner stakes tokens, and if they try to cheat the system they lose their tokens.
 So economic incentives ensure they stay truthful.

 The fast transaction speed is attractive to many dapp developers.
 Solana has built a large ecosystem of decentralized apps

-How is Solana different to other blockchains
+How is Solana different from other blockchains

-What is unique about Solana is that in addition to the proof of stake they use an innovative method called Proof of History.
+What is unique about Solana is that in addition to the proof of stake, they use an innovative method called Proof of History.